JanPSchwarz/JanPSchwarz/README.md

 # Welcome

-_Hi, nice to see you here!🙋‍♂️ My name is Jan, i am a Web Developer living in Braunschweig(Germany).
-I gave up my former profession to become a passionated Web Dev and explore the world of coding 🌎 I enjoy combining sharp logic and gorgeous visuals👨🏼‍💻_
+_Hi, nice to see you here!🙋‍♂️ My name is Jan, i am a Web Developer living in Braunschweig(Germany)._

+_I gave up my former profession to become a passionated Web Dev, explore the world of coding and develop not only great web apps but continously myself 🌎 I enjoy combining sharp logic and gorgeous visuals👨🏼‍💻_

 ---